My Ideal LiteSpeed Cache Settings for WordPress Websites

 Load Google Fonts Asynchronously = ON

-When using Elementor, you will have plenty of font options.
-The problem is you will not know right away that the font(s) you chose is indeed a Google Font.
-Turning this setting on ensures that your selected font loads in a way that does not hinder your website’s performance.
+Whether you use Elementor or Kadence WP, you will have plenty of font options.
+The problem is, in most cases, you will not know right away that the font(s) you chose are indeed a Google Font.
+Also, with Kadence WP specifically, you already set your fonts to load locally in the theme’s performance settings.

 Remove Google Fonts = OFF